A note on parabolic Verma module homomorphisms over Kac-Moody Algebras: Introduction

+In addition, for $S$ of finite type (cf. the end of Section \ref{sec2}) and an equivalence class $\Lambda$ of negative level, we introduce a finite truncation $\calC$ of $\catO_{S, \Lambda}$, which is a subcategory of $\catO_{S, \Lambda}$, then we determine a quotient category $\calD$ at the positive level, which is Ringel dual to $\calC$.
+The parabolic Verma modules $M_S(\lambda)$ correspond to smaller standard modules $A(\lambda')$ for some related weight $\lambda'$ under the Ringel dual.
+Then we have a vector space isomorphism (cf. Theorem \ref{thmredu})

 The paper is arranged as follows.
 In Section \ref{sec2}, we recall some basic notations and properties of symmetrizable Kac-Moody algebras.
-In Section \ref{BD}, we gives a more general definition of parabolic category $\catO_S$ of $\frakg$.
-Then we talk about the parabolic truncation functors and some modules in $\catO_{S}$.
-In Section \ref{Sec4}, the block decomposition of $\catO_{S}$ and Ringel dual between some kind of truncations of non-critical blocks will be discussed.
-Finally, in Section \ref{Sec5}, some applications will be talked about.
+In Section \ref{BD}, we give a more general definition of parabolic category $\catO_S$ of $\frakg$.
+Then certain modules in $\catO_{S}$, the block decomposition of $\catO_{S}$ and tilting functors will be discussed.
+In Section \ref{Sec5}, a reduction rule of hom-space between parabolic Verma modules and some applications will be talked about.

 \textsc{Conventions}.
 Throughout the paper, we denote the set of complex numbers, integers by $\bbC$, $\bbZ$ respectively.
 Set $\bbZ_{\geq 0}$ (resp. $\bbZ_{\leq 0}$) for the set of non-negative integers (resp. non-positive integers).
 Let $I=\{1,2, \cdots, n \}$ be an index set.